pankajkarman/awesome-meteo/readme.md

 - [nctoolkit](https://github.com/pmlmodelling/nctoolkit): Fast and easy analysis of netCDF data in Python
 - [sklearn-xarray](https://github.com/phausamann/sklearn-xarray): The package contains wrappers that allow the user to apply scikit-learn estimators to xarray types without losing their labels.
 - [Earthpy](https://github.com/earthlab/earthpy): EarthPy makes it easier to plot and manipulate spatial data in Python.
+- [GeoCube](https://github.com/corteva/geocube): Tool to convert geopandas vector data into rasterized xarray data
+- [Satpy](https://github.com/pytroll/satpy): a python library for reading and manipulating meteorological remote sensing data and writing it to various image and data file formats.

 # Atmospheric science stuffs
 - [metpy](https://github.com/Unidata/MetPy): MetPy is a collection of tools in Python for reading, visualizing and performing calculations with weather data.